Ares-Developers/Ares-docs/new/spybehavior.rst

   **NEW EFFECT** Whether or not spying this enemy radar will reveal to you, the infiltrator, all of the terrain that they, the enemy, have thus far explored.
   The building must also have :tag:`Radar=yes` set.
+:tagdef:`[BuildingType]SpyEffect.KeepRadar=boolean`
+  **NEW EFFECT** If enabled, a player infiltrating this building will still have access to the owning player's radar even if the building is destroyed, sold or captured.
+Otherwise the spy effect is removed.
+Requires :tag:`SpyEffect.RevealRadar=yes` and a :tag:`Radar=yes` building.

 .. index Spy behaviour; New effect: Reveal radar (shows you what the enemy can see).